 Beware of Premium Text Message Charge Scams:

-While some legitimate sweepstakes do charge premium messaging fees to enter, they can also be abused by scammers.
+While some legitimate sweepstakes do charge premium messaging fees to enter, those fees can also be abused by scammers.

 Some scammers run legitimate-looking giveaways with the goal of making money through unreasonably high premium message fees.
 You might think that you are texting a simple trivia question to enter, but in fact, you are paying $4 or more for each text you send or receive.
-And there might seem to be no way to unsubscribe.
+And there might be no way to unsubscribe.

 Scamwatch has a breakdown of how premium text message scams work.
-Be sure to carefully vet any sweepstakes offers you receive by text and make sure that any giveaway you enter has a full set of rules.
-Read the rules carefully to find out how much you will be paying to enter.
+Be sure to carefully vet any sweepstakes offers you receive and make sure that any giveaway you enter has a full set of rules.
+Read the rules carefully to find out how much you'll pay to enter.

 Tip: You can contact your mobile service provider to ask them to block premium messaging fees if you don't want to risk accidentally agreeing to the charges.